sama1mansn/greenfield-docs/docs/guide/storage-provider/run-book/run-testnet-SP-node.md

 `P2PBootstrap` consists of [node_id1@ip1:port1, node_id2@ip1:port2], you can use P2PAntAddress or P2PAddress as `ip:port`.

+`BlockSyncer.Dsn` the user name and password need to be replaced, but this value can also be set in the environment variable BLOCK_SYNCER_DSN, which the code reads first as a configuration

 We recommend you writing `db User, db password, db address, bucketURL, OperatorPrivateKey, FundingPrivateKey, SealPrivateKey, ApprovalPrivateKey, GcPrivateKey and P2PPrivatekey` into environment variables for safety.

 :::